hashicorp/katakoda/consul-secure-on-kubernetes/step8.md

 ### Deploy sample services

 Now that the network communications have been secured and ACLs have been applied, you will configure zero-trust networking using Consul intentions.
+Exit the terminal running on the container.

+`exit`{{execute interrupt T2}}

 Run the following command to deploy a sample backend service to the cluster.

 `kubectl apply -f server.yaml`{{execute T1}}